aosabook/500lines/pedometer/chapter.md

 end
 ~~~~~~~

-Our device class is quite short.
-Note that all of the attribute readers are set in the initializer based on parameters passed in.
-All of the other attributes are metadata:
+Our `Device` class is quite short.
+Note that all of the attribute readers are set in the initializer based on parameters passed in:

 * method is used to set the type of walk that is taken (walk with phone in pocket, walk with phone in bag, jog, etc.)
 * steps is used to set the actual steps taken, so that we can record the difference between the actual steps the user took and the ones our program counted.